INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part1)

 The centre has been long abandoned, overtaken by weeds and parts of it already converted to farms by some people who tend the facility.

-The reporter saw four farmers taking rest in one of the workshops after a day work.
+The reporter saw four farmers taking rest in one of the workshops after the day’s work.
 It had just rained that afternoon, and the farmers were snacking on pawpaw.

 Apparently, the centre has not worked or used for any industrial purpose in a long while.
 The ICIR was reliably informed that equipment—mostly fabricating machines— installed at the centre were never used up till most of them were vandalised, stolen, or became obsolete.